June 19, 2020 at 07:19:09 AM

 In the United States, June 19th marks the annual observance of Juneteenth, which commemorates the emancipation of the last remaining enslaved African-Americans in the Confederacy following the end of the U.S. Civil War.

-As part of Break Free From Plastic’s work in solidarity with #BlackLivesMatter, today the BFFP US Coordination and Communications Team is releasing Community Action Micro-Funds for Black Communities on the Frontlines of the Plastic Pollution Crisis.
+As part of Break Free From Plastic’s work in solidarity with #BlackLivesMatter, the BFFP US Coordination Team has released Community Action Micro-Funds for Black Communities on the Frontlines of the Plastic Pollution Crisis on this historic date.